Alliance Defending Freedom: Shift to direct litigation

-The Alliance Defense Fund changed its name to Alliance Defending Freedom on July 9, 2012.
+The Alliance Defense Fund changed its name to Alliance Defending Freedom in 2012.
 The name change was intended to reflect the organization's shift in focus from funding allied attorneys to directly litigating cases.

-By 2014 the organization had more than 40 staff attorneys, and had "emerged as the largest legal force of the religious right, arguing hundreds of pro bono cases across the country.".
-The ADF garnered national attention in its 2014 challenge to the Affordable Care Act.
-In Burwell v.
-Hobby Lobby Stores, Inc., the Court ruled that the birth control mandate in employee funded health plans was unconstitutional since there existed a less restrictive means of furthering the law’s interest.
+By 2014, the organization had more than 40 staff attorneys, and had "emerged as the largest legal force of the religious right, arguing hundreds of pro bono cases across the country."
+ADF garnered national attention in the 2012 Burwell v.
+Hobby Lobby Stores, Inc. case as well as its 2014 challenge to the Affordable Care Act.